Combination of walking and driving, 5 hours

 - After picking you up, we will be covering the main highlights of Copenhagen as well as the main general sights.

-- We will start by exploring the city by foot for the first 3 hours - including the visits to the Jewish Museum and the Copenhagen Synagogue.
+- We will start by exploring the city by foot for the first 3 hours - including the visits to the Jewish Museum and the Jewish Community Center (Synagogue is closes until Sep. due to renovation)

 - Then, we will be picked up by a limousine, which will take us to the fishing village of Dragør, and you will get the very personal story about the rescue of the Danish Jewish during World War 2.